-Parents, teachers, coaches and the player’s environment shape these traits.
+Parents, teachers, coaches, and the player’s environment shape these traits.

 Motivation – The “fire in one’s belly” is the most important characteristic at the start of any endeavor.
-When players say they are “burned out” – my reply is always that they were never really “on fire”.
+When players say they are “burned out” – my reply is always that they were never really “on fire.”

 Commitment – Few will argue that being a successful tennis player requires a player to commit to hard work and intense concentration.
 At times the journey towards excellence requires sacrifices and difficult choices.
 A player of high commitment and discipline often “takes the road less traveled” understanding that it will ultimately lead to personal success.

 Responsibility – Great athletes understand that their successes and failures on the playing field are their own doing.
 While coaches, other players, and family all play a valuable role in training and competition, the successful player takes personal responsibility for development.
-This could be something as simple as making sure enough rackets are well-strung and re-gripped for matches, to something as challenging as admitting when one falls short of goals.
+This could be something as simple as making sure enough rackets are well-strung and re-gripped for matches, to something as challenging as admitting when one falls short of a goal.

 Truthfulness – Honest self-evaluation will give you the opportunity to improve your skills and not just fool yourself in believing you are training hard.
 Furthermore, a clear sense of your strengths and weaknesses will allow you to prepare the best game plan possible.
 Honesty is also important in competition.
 The stress of competition and a strong motivation to win often tempts a player to behave without sportsmanship.
 Restraining from such behavior will give you strength and confidence in your skills to succeed in future matches.

-Delayed Gratification – In today’s quick fix / quick result mentality this has probably to be one of the most important character traits of our time.
+Delayed Gratification – In today’s quick fix/quick result mentality this has probably to be one of the most important character traits of our time.
 The ability to grow and make changes and take the losses early on for the good of the end result is enormous.

 How many of these traits do you possess?
 It is important to your success that you work on those traits that you might not display as often as you should.